scotthelm/scotthelm.github.com.raw/_posts/2023-02-04-diagrams-as-text-plantuml.md

 ## In Summary

-[Plantuml](https://plantuml.com) is a free, open source method of creating diagrams with text.
+[PlantUML](https://plantuml.com) is a free, open source method of creating diagrams with text.
 It's fast, efficient, easily versionable, and fun to use!
 It supports many more types of diagrams than I have outlined here - including [C4 diagrams](//https:github.com/plantuml-stdlib/C4-PlantUML)- each with an easy-to-use syntax that is human readable and intuitive to use.

-You can get started generating diagrams [using the plantuml public server](https://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000).
+You can get started generating diagrams [using the PlantUML public server](https://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000).
 In fact all of the images in this post are using that server to render the plantuml that you see!
 (Check the img tags in the source of this page)

-Next, we'll explore creating a setup using vscode and docker that allows you to generate diagrams as fast as you can type, and even embed them in your markdown documents!
+[Next, we'll explore creating a setup using VSCode and Docker]({% post_url 2023-02-05-plantuml-diagrams-with-vs-code %}) that allows you to generate diagrams as fast as you can type, and even embed them in your markdown documents!

 Thanks!